 Before installing the wood-burning stove, ensure that the base can support the weight of both the stove and the chimney.
 The chimney’s weight must be calculated in relation to dimension and height.
 The wood-burning stove’s weight can be found in the product overview.

-Distance from Non-flammable Material
+Distance from non-combustible material

-There is no minimum required distance between your HWAM wood-burning stove and a brick wall or other non-flammable materials; however, we recommend that you maintain a space of at least 5-10 cm. from the wall for cleaning.
+There is no minimum required distance between your HWAM wood-burning stove and a brick wall or other non-combustible materials; however, we recommend that you maintain a space of at least 5-10 cm. from the wall for cleaning.

-Distance from Flammable Material
+Distance from combustible material

-If your wood-burning stove is installed near a wooden wall or other flammable materials, you must maintain the minimum distance stated in the sign on the back of the stove or in the instruction manual.
+If your wood-burning stove is installed near a wooden wall or other combustible materials, you must maintain the minimum distance stated in the sign on the back of the stove or in the instruction manual.

 Your HWAM wood-burning stove must always be installed on a non-flammable base.
-If it is to be installed on a wooden floor surface or the like, the floor must be protected with a non-flammable material that covers the 30 cm in front of the stove and 15 cm to each side from the stove's opening used for stoking.
+If it is to be installed on a wooden floor surface or the like, the floor must be protected with a non-combustible material that covers the 30 cm in front of the stove and 15 cm to each side from the stove's opening used for stoking.

-Requirements on the Chimney
+Requirements on the chimney and smoke pipe

 We recommend equipping the chimney or smoke pipe with a regulating damper so that the chimney draft can be regulated on days with high winds.
 The regulating damper must not be able to completely close the smoke pipe.
 There must always be a clearance the size of at least 20% of the chimney or smoke pipe’s total internal diameter area.
 When installing a steel chimney on top of the wood-burning stove, it is illegal to install a regulating damper.